OpenCollarTeam/opencollarteam.github.io/docs/Remote.md

 ## Collar Main ![Collar](https://opencollar.cc/static/Collar.PNG "Collar")
 The collar icon, bottom left, opens the sub's collar main menu.
 ## Select ![Three Heads](https://opencollar.cc/static/Select.PNG "Select")
-The icon of three heads, bottom middle, lists and selects your nearby subs and displays the profile pic of the selected sub.
+The icon of three heads, bottom middle, displays the profile pic of the selected sub, or the default three heads if All or None are selected.
 ## Minimize ![Minus Sign](https://opencollar.cc/static/Minimize.PNG "Minimize")
 The minus icon, bottom right, will minimize the remote HUD menu.
 When minimized you see a small plus sign you can touch to bring up the full menu again.